Click a thumbnail to see its larger version and description.

 4: All faces filed down correctly.
 The original screws are way too long, and since they aren't threaded all the way, new screws have to be found.

 5: A screw donor.
-The Cuboctahedron itself was transformed into a Extended Cuboctahedron.
+The Cuboctahedron itself was transformed into an Extended Cuboctahedron.
 The screw holes had to be deepend to allow room for the screw head and a spring.

 6: The raw completed mechanism.
-Needs a lot of fine tuning
+It needs a lot of fine tuning

 7: Filling in the holes with some modelling clay.
 Then sanding.

 Height: 44 mm

 Meffert's Puzzles and Novelties